emqx/cloud-docs/en_US/cluster_linking/cluster_linking.md

 ### Set Up the Network

-To ensure secure and efficient inter-cluster connectivity, the clusters should communicate with each other exclusively through private network connections.
+To ensure the efficient inter-cluster connectivity, the deployments should communicate with each other through public network connections.
 You need to set up [NAT Gateway](../vas/nat-gateway.md) for both deployments and the NAT gateway status must be running.

 ### Create Cluster Linking in `deployment-us`